 Your baby’s 1st 2 years are an exciting time of new discoveries and exploration.
 They have so much to learn and are very busy– almost in constant motion.
 Children explore their world by touching, experimenting and watching others.

 They can’t predict the outcomes of their actions, and they can’t think ahead—that’s what you get to do!
 Your baby will require constant supervision during her earliest years.
 Your baby will develop so quickly, seemingly acquiring new skills and tricks overnight!
-Long before you’ll need outlet covers and cabinet locks, there are many ways you can baby proof your child’s environment.
+Long before you’ll need to gate of the stairs, add outlet covers and install cabinet locks, there are many ways you can baby proof your child’s environment.
 Use these proven tips to protect her from the 8 most common dangers in her 1st 2 years of life.

-Baby wants to put everything in her mouth!
+Baby wants to put everything in their mouth!
 This is a huge choking risk.
-Keep small objects out of her reach.
-Use an empty toilet paper roll—if the item fits inside, it’s a choking hazard.
+Keep small objects out of their reach.
+Measure items with an empty toilet paper roll—if the item fits inside, it’s a choking hazard.
 Use caution when introducing first foods; small crunchy bites can choke baby.
 Avoid round shapes, like grapes or hot dogs (in fact, avoid hot dogs!).
 Cut foods into small, angular pieces for baby to pick up and enjoy.

 By now, baby is upright and likely walking, if not crawling fast and standing up with the help of furniture, chairs and tables.
 Your kitchen is a new danger zone!
 While cooking, keep the handles of your pots and pans turned away from the front of the stove so that little hands can’t grab them.
 Baby proof your kitchen and install guards over your stove knobs to keep your toddler from turning the burners on.